junjunjd/PaymentEngine/README.md

 When a disbute, resolve or chargeback occurs, the engine will only search for the corresponding ID occured in previous transactions.

 ### Locked account
-Once an account's been locked, no deposit or withdrawl can be made to the account.
+Once an account's been locked, no deposit or withdrawal can be made to the account.

 ### Dispute, resolve and chargeback